emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Does not have server auto-switch. ❌
 1. Site does not have episode auto-next. ❌
 1. Sites UI is fine but has room for improvement. 🟡
-1. Has built in subs for most content + allows adjustments. ✔️
+1. Has built in subs for most content. ✔️
 1. It has movies, shows and anime. ✔️
 1. Site has history + watch lists, and you can login to sync them across devices. ✔️
 1. Has content sorting, collections, and recommendations based on what people watch. ✔️